senx/nifi-warp10-processor/README.md

 ./bin/nifi.sh start
 ```

-You can confirm that your WarpScript™ Processor is correctly deployed by adding a processor to your flow and checking that you see `WarpScriptProcessor` in the list.
+You can confirm that your WarpScript Processor is correctly deployed by adding a processor to your flow and checking that you see `WarpScriptProcessor` in the list.

-Congratulations, your NiFi instance can now execute dome WarpScript™ code to process your FlowFiles!
+Congratulations, your NiFi instance can now execute WarpScript code to process your FlowFiles!

 # Usage